 - used as an external host in TelePresence Management Suit (TMS) the video conference scheduler

-- meetings scheduled via Outlook
+- meetings can be scheduled via Outlook

 - Zoom Meetings — A collaborative cloud-based video and web conferencing product.